-The point density for the point distribution.
-The unit is in number of points per square meter.
+The number of points to distribute per square meter on each mesh face.
 This value is multiplied by the values from the Density Attribute.

 In Poisson Disk mode, this value is multiplied by the Density Max input for the final density.

 The random Seed to use when generating points.

 Distribute points randomly on the surface.
 This is the fastest distribution method.

 Generated points.
 Named attributes are copied to the result mesh, along with the data in the other attribute field outputs.

 The Normal of the triangle on which each point is scattered.